CIS-3500/ideation/round1/rashaik.md

 Rather than using a pop-up or sidebar (which could work), I believe an extension like this would be more useful if it directly injected code into the webpage of whatever you are viewing (such as by creating custom underlines)

-_[Add any additional notes or considerations for your Chrome Extension idea.
-This could include potential challenges, alternative approaches, or specific features you want to highlight.]_

 ## References & Inspiration

 * Existence of LinkedIn API

-_[Include any references or sources that inspired your Chrome Extension idea.
-This could be articles, existing products, or other resources that informed your concept.
-Just paste any links you found during research.]_